Tmd All Blogs

 - 0

 Inspections and maintenance of workplace equipment such as forklifts, ladders, pallet trucks, racking etc is a vitally important process to ensure equipment remains in a safe condition.
 Now we've made keeping track of maintenance and inspection schedules even easier with our range of inspection and maintenance stations.
-You can ensure your employees have access to their pre-use equipment checklist..
+You can ensure your employees have access to their pre-use equipment checklists at all times by providing them with a central location to store their checklists.

 Worker falls from Ladder